ericrobolson/ToyPaymentEngine/README.md

 CSV parsing is handled in `parse_csv.rs`.

 A variety of test CSVs are located in the `/test` folder.
+A project used for generating CSV files can be found under `/testgen`.

+As a bonus, there's a `test-large-files` feature that will generate + allocate `u32` max transactions.
+I didn't ever see it complete, but it can be ran by executing `cargo run --features test-large-files`.

 ## Next Steps
 * Look at `std` traits and see what can be applied here.
-Primarily the `std::convert::TryInto` ones.
+Primarily the `std::convert::TryInto` ones
 * Better threading
 * Better error handling
 * Handling truncation on `Amount`s when converting from a string
+* More testing regarding complex scenarios with transactions